DatabayAG/TestArchiveCreator/README.md

 VERSIONS
 --------

+Plugin versions for different ILIAS releases are provided in separate branches of this repository.

 1.4.2 for ILIAS 7 (2023-01-16)
 - corrected some typos anf gendered (thx to Mirco Hilbert)
 - removed adding of ta.css (causes error since ILIAS 7.8)